SCHAUMBURG SPECIALISTS DISCUSS A SEASONAL RISK: FALL ALLERGY SYMPTOMS

 - Saltgrass, sweet vernal, Timothy and other grasses and weeds

 One of the biggest culprits responsible for fall allergies is ragweed.
 This plant grows wild and is particularly prevalent in our neck of the Midwest.
 As the nights grow longer between August and November, the ragweed flowers mature.
 The offending pollen is released at a rate of 1 billion grains per plant each season.

 Ragweed can also travel far, up to 400 miles in water and 2 miles in the air, according to the Asthma and Allergy Foundation.
 Accounting for these factors, it probably comes as no surprise that a reported 75 percent of allergy sufferers are allergic to ragweed.

 Many ragweed-related symptoms affect the middle part of the face.
 You may have:

 - Itchy eyes, nose, throat

 Since mold and mildew seeds or spores travel with the wind, you may also find yourself struggling with sneezing, itching, congestion, and skin irritation caused by allergies to this type of fungi.
 Furthermore, some mold spores are released on foggy or damp days.
 Molds can even grow on fallen leaves, as well as rotting logs and compost piles.

 Severe mold allergies are associated with asthma and other lung-related problems.

-After determining (usually with skin tests) that you are allergic to these substances, Drs.
-Askenazi and Hahn may prescribe one or more control medications.
+After determining (usually with skin tests) that you are allergic to these substances, Dr. Askenazi and the staff may prescribe one or more control medications.
 Immunotherapy or allergy shots may reduce or even eliminate symptoms of some allergies over time.
 To assess your fall allergy risk in Schaumburg, call (847) 888-8802 to schedule an appointment.Back to Patient Education Page